 What’s an Invoice?

 An invoice is a time-bound commercial document sent to a buyer by a seller.
 It lists and records the transaction between the two trading partners.
 An invoice asks for payment of goods or services bought on credit.
 Generally, there are two types of invoices; paper and electronic invoices.

 Paper Invoices – These are, well, paper-based.
 They come in print form and are sent via mail or dropped at the client’s physical address.

 Electronic Invoices – These are available in a structured electronic format.
 They’re processed automatically and electronically.
 Electronic invoices are becoming increasingly popular as the business world adopts digital transformation.

 What is a Purchase Order?

-A purchase order (PO) is a commercial document sent from the buyer to a supplier confirming the order for products or services.
-Once the seller accepts the PO, he/she becomes legally bound by the document’s contract status.
+A purchase order (PO) is a commercial document sent from the buyer to a supplier confirming the demand for products or services.
+Once the seller accepts the PO, they become legally bound by the document’s contract status.
 Likewise, if the buyer refuses to pay, the seller can seek legal redress guided by the document’s terms and conditions.

 What Are the Differences Between a Purchase Order and an Invoice?